Tips for Growing Perennials Successfully

 Perennials come in different shapes, which may vary slightly as seasons come and go.
 The most common perennials include:

-- Vase shape; which grow in an inverted triangular figure in bloom among others
+Vase shape; which grows in an inverted triangular figure in bloom among others

 Tips for growing successful perennials, such as Phlox that thrive

 Before you plant perennials in your garden, you have to work on the soil properly because that may be your only chance to remove rocks, loosen up the soil and spice it with some organic matter.

 Ensure that you select the appropriate PH for your perennials.
 Most perennials will do well in a PH of around 6.5 although a few may require acidic or alkaline soils.
 It is always recommended checking the PH level of your garden’s soil to ensure that it achieves the PH requirements of your plants.
 Soil PH can be altered if there is no plant that can suit it.

 One of the vital things you need to have in mind when designing your perennial garden is how you’ll access your plants when they grow up.
 At the back of the border, create a walkway to make the bed more accessible during spring and fall.
 You can also create stepping stones with rocks within your garden to create access.

 If you are growing your perennials from seeds, it is advisable to put your first year seedling into a nursery first as opposed to planting them directly into the flower garden.
 Putting your plants in a nursery will give you a good opportunity to observe them as they develop.
 After all, perennials are not expected to bloom until the second year of planting.